 Story after story brought understanding and connection to the group.
 The fighting not only stopped but was replaced by an environment of employee collaboration.

-For small business owners and managers, managing through employee conflict can be a time consuming and distracting task.
+For small business owners and managers, managing through employee conflict can be a time consuming and distracting task whether it’s retail teamwork or teamwork.
 Team building exercises work because we build connections when we see the human side of our co-workers.
 When we connect to our co-workers, turnover drops and productivity increases.
 According to a Gallup poll, employees are 40% more engaged in their work when they have a close connection to a coworker.
 Think about the best job you ever had.
 You probably had co-workers who cared about you and you felt connected to.
 Connections to others can be powerful forces in employee engagement.
 And it’s easy to accomplish with exercises that can be completed as easily as once a week for 5 minutes or at the occasional team event.